Satyakamcoder/Satyakamcoder/README.md

-- 👋 Hi, I’m @Satyakamcoder
+- 👋 Hi, I’m @Satyakamacharya
-- 👀 I’m interested in ...
-Programming languages and Competitive coding
+- 👀 I’m interested in ... machine learning and aritficial intelligence
-- 🌱 I’m currently learning ... python and C
+- 🌱 I have good sort experince in using java,c,pyhton,embedded c and also in operating systems and some knowledge in databases.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... through my profile